mastodon/mastodon/docs/Running-Mastodon/Production-guide.md

     certbot certonly

 and follow the prompts.
 It'll ask you what domain name you want to get a certificate for - put in the public facing domain name, which should be the same as your instance name.
 The one you set up DNS for.
-This installer is cool, it has the ability to stand up a temporary webserver on your host that it will use to verify that you own the domain name you're claiming.
+For now, use the standalone server to verify (option 2).
 Once this is done, great!
 You can provide HTTPS access!

+*You will have to do one more thing, later, to make this certificate auto-renew - see 'Updating Your SSL Certificate' near the end of this guide.*

 ### Nginx
 To install nginx, run: